Calvinism vs Arminianism - Part 3

 Christ's Atonement

 8. Arminianism: Christ died for everyone.
 The Saviour’s atoning death provided the means of salvation for the entire human race.
 Christ's atonement, however, is effective only for those who believe.
-(I agree that Salvation is secured through individual confidence in Christ, through faith, with signs following, BUT without conditions.
-Because Armenian doctrine applies conditions around perseverance, their statement here is undermined and incomplete.
-The consequence of this implies that Christ’s atonement (penalty paid) for those who believe in faith, is not enough to secure salvation, and to be consistent this tenet should say “for those who believe and persevere”).
+I partially agree—Salvation is secured through individual belief in Christ, through faith, with signs following.
+However, the atoning work of the cross was “once for all.”
+Because Armenian doctrine applies further conditions around perseverance, their statement here is incomplete, not enough to secure salvation.

 Grace

 9. Calvinism: While God extends his common grace to all humankind, it is not sufficient to save anyone.
-Only God's irresistible grace can draw the elect to salvation and make a person willing to respond.
-This grace cannot be obstructed or resisted(I disagree, and what is the point of God extending common grace to all humanity if salvation is only for the elect?
-It seems to me that salvation is reduced to an exercise in pointless narcissism.
-However, it is consistent with the other Calvinist tenets, where it suggests our lives and will is controlled by God, but the elephant in the room is what on earth was the point in God suggesting we have free will at all?
-Irresistible grace cannot be resisted, so we have no ability to refuse.
+Only God's irresistible grace can draw the elect to salvation and “make” a person willing to respond.
+This grace cannot be obstructed or resisted.
+I disagree—what is the point of God extending common grace to all humanity if salvation is only for the elect?
+Salvation is reduced to an exercise in pointless narcissism.
+However, it is consistent with other Calvinist tenets, where it suggests our lives and will are controlled by God, but the elephant in the room is what on earth was the point in God suggesting we have free will?
+Irresistible grace cannot be resisted, so we cannot refuse.

-10. Arminianism: Through the preparatory (prevenient) grace given to all by the Holy Spirit, man is able to cooperate with God and respond in faith to salvation.
+10. Arminianism: Through the preparatory (prevenient) grace given to all by the Holy Spirit, man can cooperate with God and respond in faith to salvation.
 Through prevenient grace, God removed the effects of Adam's sin.
-Because of "free will" men are also able to resist God's grace.
-(I agree that man is free to choose or resist God’s grace.
-The one concern I have about this doctrine is the convoluted nature of the words “prevenient grace” and “removed the effects” to describe what God does with sin.
+Because of "free will", men can resist God's grace.
+I partially agree—man is free to choose or resist God’s grace.
+The one concern I have about this doctrine is the subjectivity in the words “prevenient grace” and “removed the effects” to describe what God does with sin.
 The question being, how closely are these terms linked to perseverance?
-Does prevenient grace refer to the atoning work of Christ through the Holy Spirit, or are they separate?
-Does “removed the effects” of Adams sin, mean the removal of separation and death, or the ability to respond?
-However, the word “prevenient” might suggest a grace that was given to all prior to Christ, or grace that came in Christ, thus removing the effect of Adams sin, so my question is what is this preparatory grace?
-I'd like to think it's Christs paying of our penalty for sin that enables God to save, through individual decision and faith.
+Does prevenient grace refer to the atoning work of Christ on the cross, or something different?
+Does “removed the effects” of Adam’s sin mean a literal removal of evidential sin, or the position of spiritual separation?
+However, the word “prevenient” might suggest a grace that came in Christ, thus removing the punishment of Adam’s sin.
+I'd like to think it's Christ paying off our penalty for sin that enables God to save, through individual decision and faith.
 Nevertheless, the penalty for sin remains for all time, it is still death (separation from God).
-The sin that separates us from God is only covered by Christ, such that God does not see it, it’s not some magical removal as some like to suggest.
-While Christians become new creations in Christ, the keywords are “in Christ” and denote the person, in whom, our sin is covered.
+The sin that separates us from God is covered in Christ—God does not see it—it’s not some magical removal as if it ceases to be evident.
+While Christians become new creations in Christ, the keywords are “in Christ”, which denote the person in whom our sin is covered.
 Covering is not the deletion of past, present, and future sin, it’s about God’s inability to see it.
 I’m not convinced by those who teach removal and perfection without the "in Christ", because their lives don’t demonstrate perfection?
-We don’t become perfect, but God sees us as perfect in Christ, and our unrighteous imperfections allow something to be sanctified from).
+We don’t become perfect, but God sees us as perfect in Christ, and our unrighteous imperfections allow something to be sanctified from.

 Man's Will

-11. Calvinism: All men are totally depraved, and this depravity extends to the entire person, including the will.
-Except for God's irresistible grace, men are entirely incapable of responding to God on their own(It appears like irresistible grace is like a magic pill that switches on the selected ones!
-In my view, freedom of the will is fundamental to the purpose God created us for, and a given for any loving relationship including a relationship with God.
+11. Calvinism: All men are depraved, and this depravity extends to the entire person, including the will.
+Except for God's irresistible grace, men are entirely incapable of responding to God on their own.
+I disagree—It appears like irresistible grace is like a magic pill that switches on the selected ones!
+Freedom of the will is fundamental to the purpose God created us, and a given for any loving relationship, including a relationship with God.
 Without free will, there is no love or relationship, only control and authority.
-What is the will if not a faculty of the mind that assists us in selecting from an array of good, bad, and indifferent choices at the moment of a decision?
-This doctrine isolates the will from reason, but also the soul and the spirit.
-While humanity is depraved, the will doesn’t commandeer authority from reason, or a rational mind, unless we permit it to do so.
+What is the will if not a faculty of the mind that assists us in selecting from an array of good, bad, and indifferent choices in any given decision?
+This doctrine isolates the will from reason and the soul from the spirit.
+While humanity is depraved, “the will” doesn’t commandeer authority from reason or a rational mind, unless we permit it to do so.
 In other words, we make choices.
 Many of our choices result in bad decisions.
-Under Calvinist doctrine, the incapability of the will is the dominant faculty that's controlled by God and prohibits the mind from any decision about salvation.
-However, Christians come to Christ in many ways, some through supernatural experience, and some through a reasoned decision of the mind, not just the impulses of the soul or the will.
-The one aspect not mentioned in this doctrine is where the human spirit (knowledge of God) fits in this process?).
+Under Calvinist doctrine, the incapability of the will is controlled by God’s irresistible grace and thus prohibits the mind from any decision about salvation.
+This is a fantasy of ideas.
+However, Christians come to Christ in many ways, some through supernatural experience, and others through a reasoned decision of the mind, not just the impulses of the soul or the will.
+The one aspect not mentioned in this doctrine is where the human spirit (knowledge of God) fits in this process.

 12. Arminianism: Because prevenient grace is given to all men by the Holy Spirit, and this grace extends to the entire person, all people have free will.
-(I agree but with a caveat on the meaning of “prevenient grace”).
+I agree—with a caveat on the meaning of “prevenient grace”).

 Perseverance